Elaine Thompson-Herah defends Olympic 100m title in all-Jamaican podium

-The Olympic Stadium, Tokyo (CNN)The celebrations started even before she had crossed the line, gesturing with an arm and screaming in delight.
+The Olympic Stadium, Tokyo (CNN)The celebrations started even before she had crossed the line, gesturing with her left arm and shouting in delight.

 A month-and-a-half ago, Elaine Thompson-Herah thought she wouldn't be able to compete at the Tokyo Olympics as she struggled to overcome a nagging Achilles injury.
 Now, she's not only a gold medalist, but an Olympic record holder, too.